Alice0Rose/RoseUtilitiesASE/README.md

 Only strong "high level" dinos can be pacified, as weaker ones tend to have...complications.

-Additionally, once a dino has been pacified, it cannot be restored to a fully functioning state.
+For best results, carefully perform the injection through your dino's radial menu.
+Remember that once a dino has been pacified, it cannot be restored to its original state.

 *Pacification is not covered by most health insurance providers*